Corticosteroids, which are the most

 tars.
 The use of anthralin and tars has decreased

 recently, replaced by other medicines such as calcipotriene and

-medicines).
-Oral medicines used to treat psoriasis include:
+Some medicines used to treat psoriasis can cause serious

 side effects.
 You and your doctor will discuss how long to use treatments that

 could cause harm.
 You will also need to see your doctor regularly and may have

 medicines used to treat psoriasis aren't safe during pregnancy.
 If you are

 pregnant, talk to your doctor before taking any medicines.

 This information is not intended to replace the advice of a doctor.

 Healthwise disclaims any liability for the decisions you make based on this